 Bull’s Eye Regular Barbecue Sauce

 Take the pork and slice it into 1 inch slices.
 Lay slices on sprayed baking sheet and sprinkle with garlic salt and meat tenderizer.
-Place, uncovered in oven for 45 minutes to 1 hour.
+Place, uncovered in oven about 45 minutes – until just cooked.

 While pork is cooking.
-Removed sauerkraut from jar and strain out juice.
+Remove sauerkraut from the jars and drain out juice.
+You don’t have to squeeze it, just drain it.
 Place drained sauerkraut in large bowl.
-Chop onion into a medium dice.
-Chop apple into medium dice also.
+Chop onion into a small dice.
+(I use the food processor because I hate crying when I chop onions!)
+Chop apple into small dice also.
 Add apple and onion to drained sauerkraut and mix well.

-Remove pork from oven and place sauerkraut-apple mixture evenly over the pork.
+Remove pork from oven.
+(There will be juice in the bottom of the pan – I leave it in there for flavor.)
+Place sauerkraut-apple mixture evenly over the pork.
 Place in chopped kielbassa pieces wherever they fit.
 Pour the whole beer into the pan then drizzle barbecue sauce over the sauerkraut.
 Cover with aluminum foil and bake at 350 for three hours or until the pork is fork tender.
 Serve with mashed potatoes.

 Scrub the potatoes and remove any eyes, then chop them into eighths (or smaller)and place them in a large pot.
-(I don’t peel them because everyone tells me the skin is where the nutrients are, plus it’s so thin it really doesn’t detract from the taste at all.
+(I don’t peel them because the skin is supposed to be where the nutrients are, plus with red potatoes, the skin is so thin it really doesn’t detract from the taste at all.)
 Fill the pot so the water is about an inch over the top of the potatoes and let them boil.
 While they are cooking, take a small pan and put the butter in to melt.
 Do not let it brown.
 Set it aside.